Reinforcement Learning Foundations for Deep Research Systems: A Survey: Data Synthesis Curation

-\paragraph{A Cross-Cutting Modifier: Obfuscation.} Beyond construction and curation, some work introduces a cross-cutting modifier: obfuscation.
-DeepDiver, WebSailor, and WebWatcher deliberately mask entities or fuzz attributes (e.g., vague dates, indirect descriptors) so direct lookup fails, forcing multi-step discovery.
+Beyond construction and curation, some work introduces a cross-cutting modifier: \textbf{obfuscation}. \textit{DeepDiver}, \textit{WebSailor}, and \textit{WebWatcher} deliberately mask entities or fuzz attributes (e.g., vague dates, indirect descriptors) so direct lookup fails, forcing multi-step discovery.
 This is an orthogonal knob to raise difficulty and can be combined with any of the construction and curation choices above.